 If you’re planning to close down your business over summer and the festive season, doing it properly is important.

-For most of us Xmas is a hectic time.
-Work and personal commitments escalate in the mad rush to Christmas Day.
+For most of us Christmas is a hectic time.
+Work and personal commitments escalate in the mad rush to Xmas Day.

 While some industries (such as retail and hospitality) enter their busiest time of year, many industries prepare to wind down for a summer break and (usually) the “regular annual closedown.”